Hejsil/zig-clap/README.md

 ```

-Currently, this parse is the only parser that allow an array of `Param` tha
+Currently, this parser is the only parser that allows an array of `Param` that
 is generated at runtime.

 ### `help`